2020-Summer-Cohort/virtual-pet-monicasimmons/README.md

 If at any point, the user wants to quit, they just have to enter 4, and they can leave the game.

 With more time, I would have liked to incorporate additional features such as more things to do with your pet - play a game, read a book, go for a walk.
 It would also have been neat to go to a further level, so when you feed your pet, "what would you like to feed it?" with a list of 5 foods.

-Please ignore the test document, as I was struggling with that portion and didn't quite get it to work.